-Description: This has the same functionality as TOUCH MACRO ASSIGN except that the standard button response to the host is disabled AND pushing the button does not cause a beep.
-This is useful when the macro contains an index | name>]

-OUT command to generate arbitrary button responses.
+Description: This has the same functionality as TOUCH MACRO ASSIGN except that the standard button response to the host is disabled.
+This is useful when the macro contains an OUT command to generate arbitrary button responses.

 Command: xmq <touch index><macro index | name> [<macro2